 All these reasons combined, the 2006 Jetta put up a solid fight to be named the worst Jetta ever made.
 However, one model year beat it to the title.

-The Absolute Worst Volkswagen Jetta Model Year
+Worst VW Jetta Year

 A few model years are not great because issues would pop up early in the car’s life, or the repairs were pricey.
 But a life-threatening issue is enough to make a model year the worst from the lineup.
 This is the case with the Volkswagen Jetta of 2009.

 At the heart of this sedan’s defects is the poor anti-lock brake system module, accounting for 31 out of 32 reported brake complaints.
 Drivers reported that when the module failed, the ABS light lit up.
-In some cases, the vehicle stalled.
-The ABS module would cause the traction control and brakes to fail, aggressively increasing the risk of accidents.
-In fact, a few drivers got into accidents too.

-Owners submitted 136 complaints to the NHTSA – 11 crashes, 3 injuries, and 1 fire was reported.
+Owners submitted 136 complaints to the NHTSA – 11 crashes, 3 injuries, and 1 fire were reported.
 This led the NHTSA to issue a recall in late 2016 to address the inoperative traction and ABS module control in the Volkswagen Jetta.

 86 additional complaints submitted to the NHTSA mentioned incidents of 3 injuries and 8 crashes.
 If the ABS module was working properly, the vehicles did not qualify for the 2016 recall.
 The vehicle owners had to pay for the repairs on their own.